FREE SHIPPING on orders over $75 International: over $250

 • A kettle or thermos filled with hot water.

-Allow for the cha he to go around amongst the participants, everyone taking their time to inhale the aroma of the tea and get acquainted with the leaves.
+Allow the Cha He to circulate among the participants, with everyone taking their time to inhale the aroma of the tea and become acquainted with the leaves.
 Take time to note its subtleties.

 4. Pre-warm the brewing vessel using hot water.